 Alexandru D. Iordan, Ph.D.

-Alex is a postdoctoral Research Fellow in the Department of Psychology at the University of Michigan.
+Alex is an Assistant Research Scientist in the Department of Psychology at the University of Michigan.
 His main research interest is in understanding the structure and dynamics of the large-scale brain networks that mediate interactions between executive control and emotion, as well as the roles of aging and training in these interactions.

 Alex received his Ph.D. in Neuroscience from the University of Illinois at Urbana-Champaign.